Dog Breeds

 Mast Cell Tumor (MCT)

 MCTs are a type of skin cancer that can affect Shih Tzus.
-Some MCTs grow slowly and stay in one spot, but others can be aggressive and spread to other parts of the body.
+Some MCTs grow slowly and stay in one place, but others can be aggressive and spread to other parts of the body.
 Shih Tzus have been found to have a genetic risk of developing high-grade MCTs.
 (Kim & Matsuyama, 2022)

 Transitional Cell Carcinoma (TCC)